Hikone Castle: Shiga’s National Treasure Fortress Guide

 Introduction

-Each section covers the background of the castle's origins up to the present day, as well as the key spots that visitors should explore.
+Each section covers the background from the castle’s origins to the present day, as well as spots you should visit.

-Hikone Castle is a historic castle located in Hikone City, Shiga Prefecture, and was constructed during the early Edo period.
-The construction began in 1603 and was completed approximately 20 years later, in 1622.
-Hikone Castle is one of the twelve remaining original castles in Japan and is designated as a National Treasure due to its exceptional cultural significance.
+Hikone Castle is a historic castle located in Hikone City, Shiga Prefecture, built in the early Edo period.
+Construction began in 1603 and was completed approximately 20 years later in 1622.
+Hikone Castle is one of the 12 castles in Japan with an “existing original keep,” and has been designated as a National Treasure as a particularly outstanding cultural property.

 弁天堂 (79)